Understand

 - Card Sorting: In card sorting, suggestions for the navigation structure of an application are developed using (paper) cards.

-- Low fidelity prototypes: Low fidelity prototypes take the form of mind maps, sticky notes, and paper sketches.
+- Low fidelity prototype: Low fidelity prototypes take the form of mind maps, sticky notes, and paper sketches.

 - Paper prototype: Paper prototypes are a fast and cost-effective way to visualize the basic structure and interactions of an application.